There is one crypto project that drew attention through its innovative and remarkable consistency, even when all cryptocurrencies plummeted – Tezos.

 When it comes to smart contracts and dapps, Ethereum is the market leader.
 But the Dao incident and the millions of dollars lost in transactions because of faulty programming inside ERC smart contracts inspired Arthur Breitman to push forward with Tezos.

 Updating Ethereum also takes a hard fork, which puts a strain on the community by making the switch from the old version to the new version.
 So Breitman proposes a platform with on-chain governance via the self-amending mechanism.

-Also, mining for ether became extraordinarily difficult with a cost for energy consumption that surpasses the possible profits.
-Therefore the proof of work mining is mainly monopolized by big ethereum pools.
+Also, mining for ether became extraordinarily difficult, with a cost for energy consumption that surpasses the possible profits.
+Therefore, in the past years, the has been a take over of the proof of work mining and made the switch to the proof of stake that is mainly monopolized by big Ethereum pools.
 That’s why the delegated proof of stake baking system was essential to Tezos.